privapps/mkinputs/README.md

 You get the idea, it let you control your mouse and keyboard, with an yaml file, without a programming environment.

 ## Use / Download
-You can [DOWNLOAD](https://github.com/privapps/mkinputs/tree/latest-binaries) the latest build from https://github.com/privapps/mkinputs/tree/latest-binaries
+It is recommanded to use the one in the release.
+Also the latest build from https://github.com/privapps/mkinputs/tree/dev-bin

 Thanks golang's cross platform build, you should be able to find executables for most popular os/archetecture.
 You might need cygwin for windows.

 If you find this program is very slow in windows, blame on your antivirus software.